American Occupation

 Panglima Hassan Uprising and the Battle of Bud Dahu

-Immediately after the American colonial government imposed the anti-slavery law in 1903, a powerful local chief, Panglima Hassan from Luuk led an uprising.
-In November 1903, General Leonard Wood led a military campaign against him in his cota near the Siet Lake in his hometown in Luuk where he lost many men.
+Immediately after the American imposed the anti-slavery law in 1903, a powerful local chief, Panglima Hassan from Luuk led an uprising.
+In November 1903, General Leonardo led a military campaign against him in his cota near the Siet Lake in his hometown in Luuk where the latter lost many of his men.
 The following month, he surrendered but escaped when an ambush occurred while on their way with the American soldiers to fetch his wife and children.
-In March 1904 during a fierce battle on top of Bud (mount) Bagsak, he was finally killed with thirty-three bullets hitting his body led by Major Hugh Scott.
+In March 1904, during a fierce battle on top of Bud (mount) Bagsak, he was finally killed with thirty-three bullets hitting his body.

-Datu Laksama Usap, one of Panglima Hassan’s sympathizers, continued the resistance along with his Arab preacher.
-In January 1905, the same Major Scott who killed Panglima Hassan went against them.
+Datu Laksama Usap, one of Panglima Hassan’s sympathizers, continued the resistance with his Arab preacher.
+In January in 1905, the same Major Scott who killed Panglima Hassan went against them.
 Datu Laksama was killed while the Arab preacher was captured and deported to Singapore.
-Few months later, another local leader named Pala declared a Jihad against American authority.
+A few months after, another local leader named Pala declared a Jihad against American authority.
 In April, his men attacked the walled city of Jolo and raided nearby settlements.
 In early May, General Wood commanded a series of military operations near Mt.
 Talipao until Pala was killed.
 His men scattered and continued to fight occasionally until the last of them was killed in November.

-Imposition of cedula or tax in 1905 gained widespread opposition among the masses in Sulu.
-While the American government managed to get the cooperation of the Sultan and other Datus, still many of Sultan’s followers and other leading Datus such as Julkarnain, Calbi and Maharaja Indinan could not accept this foreign law.
-They and other Tausug who objected to American colonial policies began to organize opposition on a large scale.
-They gathered and fortified Bud Dajo.
+The imposition of cedula or tax in 1905 gained widespread opposition among the masses in Sulu.
+While the American government managed to get the cooperation of the sultan and other datus, still many of sultan’s followers and other leading datus such as Julkarnain, Calbi, and Maharaja Indinan could not accept this foreign law.
+They and other Tausug who objected American policies began to organize opposition on a large scale.
+They gathered and fortified Bud Datu.
 On March 5, 1906, following failed peace efforts to make them surrender or at least send down their women and children, American forces launched an assault.
 The Tausug, numbering around 1,000, held a strong position but were overwhelmed by American artillery and bayonet charges.
 The three-day battle ended in a massacre, with only six Tausug surviving out of 1,000, while 21 Americans were killed and 75 wounded.
 It was the strongest resistance in the Philippines ever organized against the Americans.

 The Battle of Bud Dajo was widely criticized as unnecessary bloodshed, highlighting the challenges of enforcing American rule in the region.
-In the U.S., General Wood was tagged as carnage.
-The Senate also demanded a full report from the War Department.
+In the U.S., General Wood was tagged for the carnage.
+The senate also demanded a full report from the War Department.

 Sources: